rasheedsaeed/OP-LAZY/README.md

 3. Have Firefox installed (or you can change the driver)

 ## Use guide
-Edit the src/script.py file with your credentials, full name, job title and location, cover letter, and targeted CV.
+Edit the src/scripts/gov_find_a_job_runner.py file with your credentials, full name, job title and location, cover letter, and targeted CV.

-Watch the CLI for updates.
+The CLI will output the number of sucessful applications.